MICS Retractor (minimally invasive cardiac surgery)

 - Must operate for tens of thousands of cycles

-- It must be programmable by the operator to change the following variables:
+- The equipment must be easily programmable by the operator to be able to change the following variables:

 - Speed of cycle, load applied, number of cycles and distance that the rack is opened and closed.